Cusco is one of the main tourist attractions in Peru. Despite its altitude of 3,400 meters, there are so many things to do in Cusco.

 And don’t forget that Cusco is best explored on foot and the city is not level.
 Quarters like San Blas are actually better described as clinging to a mountainside.
 It’s not like you will need hiking shoes, but very comfortable walking shoes are recommended.
 Cusco, in general, is not a very chic city.
 Since you will be visiting quite a lot of churches and temples, you should adhere to the standard rules of visiting such edifices, though temperatures won’t exactly tempt you to walk around in bathing suits or vests.

 All in all the ancient capital of the Inca kingdom is a wonderful city.
 I hope I could show you some of the most important things to do in Cusco on your own.
 There are quite some more, but I tried to focus on the most important ones.
 Apart from that, I can really recommend the Fodor’s Peru Travel Guide.
-It really helped me navigating around Peru as a whole and as I so often say: You can always open a guide book, but you might not be online wherever you go to check things 😉
+It really helped me navigate around Peru as a whole and as I so often say: You can always open a guidebook, but you might not be online wherever you go to check things ;-)

-If you do need further advice, don’t hesitate to comment with your question.
+If you do need further advice, don’t hesitate to comment below.
+And don’t forget to pin this to your Pinterest board!